Global Community Mentorship Program

 (formerly known as International Mentorship Program)

-The Global Community Mentorship Program is now hiring for various positions!
+The Global Community Mentorship Program is now recruiting mentors for 2018-2019!

 Apply on MyInvolvement

 (Applications to request a mentor will open in the summer)

 Hey guys, I am Scarlett.
 This year, I join GCMP again with previous experiences of being a mentor.
 I am familiar with SFU’s resources and I would love to refer them to you.
 In the following year, I wish to meet more people and to learn more about everyone.
 Feel free to drop by and say hi!

 Hi everone, I am Rania.
 As a student with Algerian origins and who understands the need for tolerance and celebration of cultural diversity, I am eager to participate in developing an inclusive community at SFU that consists of culturally diverse students and providing students with the support, skills and resources necessary for their success at SFU.